The 4 Rules for Exercising When You Have Asthma

 - DISCONTINUE the activity that caused these symptoms for the rest of the day.

-Another word of caution: You can have asthma and not know it, so it’s important to be aware of the symptoms (listed above) and, again, “listen” to your body.
-Some people attribute their symptoms to other causes, like being “out of shape.”
+You can have asthma and not know it, developing it later in life.
+That's why it's important to be aware of the symptoms (listed above) and listen to your body.
+Some people attribute their symptoms to other causes, like lack of exercise or being overweight.
 Or, because of the chest discomfort often caused by asthma, they head to a cardiologist.

-Talk to your doctor to make sure you have the information and medication you need to keep your diagnosis in check.
-As long as you do, there should be no reason you can’t stay active and exercise regularly, even with asthma.
+If you're experiencing asthma symptoms, see your primary care provider for an evaluation.
+If you do have asthma, your provider can make sure you have the information and medication you need to keep your diagnosis in check.
+As long as you do, there's no reason why you can’t stay active and exercise regularly, even with asthma.